 2.2.2 Experiment 3

-We obtained soil samples from a range of sites across the United States and Germany (n = 39) collected over the past two decades.
-Control incubations were conducted in different laboratories by different investigators, so incubation conditions such as temperature, quantity of soil incubated, and pre-incubation period duration varied.
-We controlled the treatment incubations (i.e. after air-drying, storage, and rewetting) so that moisture content and equilibrium period respired carbon (mg CO2-C g soil C-1) were identical to control incubations.
+We obtained archived (air- or oven- (80C) dried) soil samples from a range of sites across the United States and Germany (n = 39) collected over the past two decades and incubated close to the time of collection and under field moist conditions.
+These ‘control’ incubations were conducted in different laboratories by different investigators, so incubation conditions such as temperature, quantity of soil incubated, and pre-incubation period duration varied.
+We adjusted the treatment incubations (i.e. after air-drying, storage, and rewetting) to moisture contents and equilibrium period respired carbon (mg CO2-C g soil C-1) that wereidentical to control incubations.
 When possible treatment incubations were conducted in duplicate or triplicate, but owing to limited quantities of soil, single sample incubations were performed for some sites.
 Further details on incubation conditions, replicates, headspace gas sampling, and sample provenance for Experiment 3 are given in Supplementary Table 1.

 2.3 Headspace gas sampling